Speak with a Licensed Insurance Agent

 Or, alternatively, you can enroll in a Medicare Advantage plan, which offers the same level of coverage as Original Medicare, but may also cover extra benefits like routine vision or hearing, and prescription drugs.

-Below is statistical information on Medicare enrollment in Utah, by the numbers*:
+Below is statistical information on Medicare enrollment in Utah in 2018, by the numbers*:

 Utah Medicare Savings Programs: These programs help low-income Utah beneficiaries with out-of-pocket Medicare costs like premiums, deductibles, and copayments.
 Your income and assets will need to meet a certain threshold to qualify.
 To learn more, contact the Utah Medicaid department, which administers these programs.